Josip Broz Tito

-After the war, Tito served as the prime minister (1944–1963), president (1953–1980; from 1974 president for life), and marshal of Yugoslavia, the highest rank of the Yugoslav People's Army (JNA).
-In 1945, under his leadership, Yugoslavia became a communist state, which was eventually renamed the Socialist Federal Republic of Yugoslavia.
-Despite being one of the founders of the Cominform, his party became the first member of the organisation—and he the only leader during Joseph Stalin’s lifetime—to defy Soviet hegemony in the Eastern Bloc, resulting in Yugoslavia's expulsion from the organisation in 1948 in what became known as the Tito–Stalin split.
-In the following years, alongside other political leaders and Marxist theorists such as Edvard Kardelj and Milovan Đilas, he initiated the idiosyncratic model of socialist self-management in which firms were managed by workers' councils and all workers were entitled to workplace democracy and equal share of profits.
-Tito wavered between supporting a centralised or more decentralised federation and ended up favouring the latter to keep ethnic tensions under control; thus, the constitution was gradually developed to delegate as much power as possible to each republic in keeping with the Marxist theory of withering away of the state.
-He envisaged the SFR of Yugoslavia as a "federal republic of equal nations and nationalities, freely united on the principle of brotherhood and unity in achieving specific and common interest."
-A very powerful cult of personality arose around him, which the League of Communists of Yugoslavia maintained even after his death.
-After Tito's death, Yugoslavia's leadership was transformed into an annually rotating presidency to give representation to all of its nationalities and prevent the emergence of an authoritarian leader.
-Twelve years later, as communism collapsed in Eastern Europe and ethnic tensions escalated, Yugoslavia dissolved and descended into a series of interethnic wars.
+After the war, Tito served as the prime minister (1943–1963), (Note: Upon the formation of the Provisional Government of the Democratic Federal Yugoslavia in March 1943, Tito was elected Prime Minister.
+Democratic Federal Yugoslavia preceded the post-war FPR/SFR Yugoslavia.) president (1953–1980; from 1974 president for life), and marshal of Yugoslavia, the highest rank of the Yugoslav People's Army (JNA).
+Under Tito's leadership, Yugoslavia became a communist state, known from 1945 to 1963 as the Federal People's Republic of Yugoslavia and thereafter as the Socialist Federal Republic of Yugoslavia.
+Despite being a founder of the Cominform, his party became the first member—and he the only leader during Joseph Stalin's lifetime—to defy Soviet hegemony in the Eastern Bloc, resulting in Yugoslavia's expulsion from the organisation in 1948 in the Tito–Stalin split.
+Alongside other leaders and Marxist theorists such as Edvard Kardelj and Milovan Đilas, he initiated the idiosyncratic model of socialist self-management.
+Tito wavered between supporting a centralised or more decentralised federation, and ended up favouring the latter to keep ethnic tensions under control.
+Thus, the constitution delegated much power to each republic.
+A powerful cult of personality arose around him and was sustained for several years after his death.
+Following Tito's death, Yugoslavia's leadership was transformed into an annually rotating presidency, giving representation to all its nationalities, and to prevent an authoritarian leader.
+Twelve years later, as communism collapsed in Eastern Europe and ethnic tensions escalated, Yugoslavia broke into several independent states and descended into a decade of interethnic wars, the deadliest conflict in Europe's postwar history until the Russo-Ukrainian war.

-Historians critical of Tito view his presidency as authoritarian and see him as a dictator, while others characterise him as a benevolent dictator.
-He was a popular public figure both in Yugoslavia and abroad, and remains such in the former countries of Yugoslavia.
+Historians critical of Tito view his presidency as authoritarian, while others characterise him as a benevolent dictator.
+He was popular in Yugoslavia and abroad, and remains so in the former countries of Yugoslavia.
 Tito was viewed as a unifying symbol, with his internal policies maintaining the peaceful coexistence of the nations of the Yugoslav federation.
-He gained further international attention as a co-founder of the Non-Aligned Movement, alongside Jawaharlal Nehru of India, Gamal Abdel Nasser of Egypt, Kwame Nkrumah of Ghana, and Sukarno of Indonesia.
+He gained further international attention as a co-founder of the Non-Aligned Movement.
 With a highly favourable reputation abroad in both Cold War blocs, he received a total of 98 foreign decorations, including the Legion of Honour and the Order of the Bath.